cdfishe1/dollar-sense/README.md

 - [react-script-tag](https://www.npmjs.com/package/react-script-tag)
 - [react-scripts](https://www.npmjs.com/package/react-scripts)

 ### Installation Instructions

 - In order to install this app please run npm install on the command line in node.js.
 - You can use the .env.EXAMPLE file to input your specific information for the working .env file.
 - If deploying to Heroku you will need to hook your MongoDB cluster to the webserver via Mongo Atlas.

 ## Challenges and Successes

 - Having components use external javascripts was a challenge.
 We used React Script Tag to overcome this.
 - Integrating Bootstrap into the React archiecture was sometimes challenging.
+- Working with the Date object in JS was challenging.
+When a user saved a date, it saved to the DB in Greenwich Mean Time (GMT), and it was difficult to format the dates to display how we wanted.
+After getting 50% through the issues, MomentJS was implemented to come to a quicker solution.
+- Responsiveness of images within Bootstrap cards were challenging at almost all levels of responsiveness.
+Ultimately left images for desktop/iPad views, but eliminated them on smaller views.
+- There were issues with using the .env file to hide our API key.
+We used the file to hide a handful of other personal keys as it relates to our Firebase Auth implementation, but for some reason the API key could not be read.
+It had to be inserted directly into the file for the connection to Firebase to work.
+- Once a user signs up, there is a specific UID that Firebase assigns to the user.
+It was challenging to work through how to access the UID in the routes file in order to display the user specific budget/goals.
+Instead of doing it in the routes file, we ended up making our API calls within the component that alleviated the issue as well as passing that UID as a query parameter helped us achieve our goal.

 ## Directions for Future Development

 ## Special Thanks